totu/NodeBot/README.md

 Installation & configuration:

-1. You need node.js (http://nodejs.org) for this, for node.js installation prefer
-   to their own documentation.
+1. You need node.js (http://nodejs.org).
+For node.js installation instructions prefer to their own documentation.

-2. JSDOM requires Python 2.7 (NOT 3.2), so you need to install it from http://www.python.org.
+2. JSDOM requires Python 2.7 (NOT 3.2).
+So install Python (http://python.org).

-3. Run npm install
+3. Run npm install.
 `npm install`

-5. Configure bot's basic information
+5. Configure bot's basic information.
 	* From `app.js` change server, channel and bot's nick to what you want.
 	* From `\node_modules\irc\lib\irc.js` you can change username, port and all the rest.